When Successful People End Their Lives: Cheslie Kryst, happiness and suicide

 Before establishing Mind Strategies, Dr. Schwartz served for eight years as chief medical officer of The Jed Foundation, a leading non-profit focused on youth and young adult suicide prevention and mental health promotion.
 While there, Dr. Schwartz was a highly sought-after advisor and consultant and was a leader in developing approaches to messaging to young people about mental health and helping organizations develop their mental health activities and programming.
 Previously, he was university dean of students at Yeshiva University for six years after establishing and serving as director of that institution's Counseling Center.
-He is currently clinical associate professor of psychiatry at NYU School of Medicine.
+He is currently Senior Associate Dean for Wellness and Student Life at CUNY School of Medicine and clinical associate professor of psychiatry at NYU Grossman School of Medicine.
 Prior to his time at Yeshiva, Dr. Schwartz was medical director and chief psychiatrist at the NYU Student Counseling Service.
 He also served as assistant director of residency training in psychiatry at NYU Medical Center.

-Outside of the higher education area, he has served as an advisor to the NFL, NBA, NCAA, US Olympic and Paralympic Committee, American Ballet Theater, the Ad Council, HBO, Facebook/Instagram, Gun Free Kids, Brady Campaign, Dear Evan Hansen, MTV, and numerous other movies and media outlets.
-He is a member of the NYS Suicide Prevention Coalition and the National Council for Suicide Prevention.
+Outside of the higher education area, he has served as an advisor to the NFL, NBA, NCAA, US Olympic and Paralympic Committee, American Ballet Theater, Harpo Productions, the Ad Council, HBO, Facebook/Instagram, Gun Free Kids, Brady Campaign, Dear Evan Hansen, MTV, and numerous other movies and media outlets.
+He is a member of the NYS Suicide Prevention Coalition and the National Council for Suicide Prevention and a core team member of the Media and Mental Health Initiative hosted by Stanford University Department of Psychiatry and Behavioral Sciences.
 Dr. Schwartz is quoted regularly in the NY Times, Wall St Journal, Washington Post, Huffington Post (where he also blogged for several years), NPR, the Atlantic, PBS, the Chronicle of Higher Education, Inside Higher Ed, and many other newspapers, print and online publications.
 Dr. Schwartz co-edited (with Dr. Jerald Kay) the text, Mental Health Care in the College Community (Wiley, 2010).

 Over the last twenty years, we have witnessed a tragic increase in suicide rates (most dramatically among young people) and a concomitant erosion in availability and in many cases effectiveness of mental health services in the US.
 At the same time, there is increasing appreciation that suicide prevention efforts and mental health programs and activities need to be viewed through a community and public health lens.
 Dr. Victor Schwartz established Mind Strategies to help address these challenges.
 In the face of the COVID 19 pandemic, these problems have become ever more urgent and many entities (schools, colleges and universities, media groups, youth facing companies, and sports teams and leagues, among others) are faced with considering how they can enhance their efforts in supporting their community members' mental health and wellbeing.
 Oftentimes, these groups need guidance around how this can be accomplished.